-When we were growing rapidly, I was drawn to EOS, or Entrepreneurial Operating System.
+When the company started expanding, I knew there was a bunch I didn't know yet.
+I was drawn to EOS, or Entrepreneurial Operating System.
 I had read Traction by Gino Wickman.
 The book really spoke to me.
 It offered me a path forward to becoming a purpose-based leader.

 For our growing business, this framework helped us focus on culture, routine, and processes to give us a clearer structure and goals, which were just what we needed to mature.